 When you have the time, try out the exercise explained in the video below by Professional Overwatch coach ioStux to find your perfect sensitivity.

 The gunk that gathers on your mousepad over time is not only gross, it also adds random unnecessary friction.
-Clean your mousepad and you’ll be surprised how much better your mouse moves.
+Follow our guide on how to clean a mousepad and you’ll be surprised how much better your mouse moves.

 Get a Better Mouse